GoogleChrome/web.dev/src/site/content/en/blog/introducing-model-viewer/index.md

 2019](/model-viewer), seeks to make putting 3D models on the web as easy as writing a few lines of HTML.
 Since then, the team has been working to address feedback and requests from the community.
-The culmination of that work was `<model-viewer>` version 1.0, relesed earlier this year.
+The culmination of that work was `<model-viewer>` version 1.0, released earlier this year.
 We're now announcing the release of `<model-viewer>` 1.1.
 You can [read the release notes](https://github.com/google/model-viewer/releases/tag/v1.1.0) in GitHub.